 It can be easy to overlook the human side of digital technology implementation.
-Depending on the company, some leaders will be aware that they need employees to be on onboard with Digital Transformation in order for it to work.
-On the other hand, some companies see an amazing technical solution without realizing the human understanding required for successful deployment.
+Depending on the company, some leaders will be aware that they need employees to be on onboard with digital transformation in order for it to work.
+On the other hand, some companies see an amazing technical solution without realising the human understanding required for successful deployment.

 Here are some top tips for making it a success:

 In the first instance, some companies might not see the potential return on investment from human understanding.
-They might not realize its benefits of human understanding, its importance for every employee, or the part it plays in the success of Digital Transformation.
+They might not realise its benefits of human understanding, its importance for every employee, or the part it plays in the success of digital transformation.